 The book of Joshua is a picture of the blessings in store when we fight the good fight to the death and make no provision for the flesh.

 The book of Judges is a picture of what happens to the professing Christian who makes peace with his sin.

 Those who claim they have no sin despise the book of Joshua because its violent earnestness is not to their taste.

-We who love the Lord should look to Joshua’s encouragements and Judges’ warnings, and stir up our zeal in ourselves and others to persevere in faithfulness to our Lord.
+Those who love the Lord should look to Joshua’s encouragements and Judges’ warnings, and stir up zeal in themselves and others to persevere in faithfulness to their Lord.
 These books are intensely relevant and useful to the Christian soldier.